Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_testing.md

 ### Sub-board functioning test

 **When powered via TTL/USB, after connecting the sub-board to the mainboard:**

-1. The RGB indicator should be <span class="indicator indicator-blue">BLUE</span>, Ports 2-4: off; blinking is normal).
+- **If you are running BMCU-A's firmware** : The RGB indicator should be <span class="indicator indicator-blue">BLUE</span>, Ports 2-4: off; blinking is normal).
+- **If you are running BMCU-B or BMCU-C's firmware** : All the RGB indicators should be <span class="indicator indicator-red">RED</span>.

-1. The two photoelectric sensor indicators should remain off.
+- The two photoelectric sensor indicators should remain off.
-1. When an object blocks the photoelectric sensor, the corresponding backside indicator should light up as <span class="indicator indicator-red">RED</span>.
+- When an object blocks the photoelectric sensor, the corresponding backside indicator should light up as <span class="indicator indicator-red">RED</span>.

 > Since version 3.14, when the BMCU is powered on standby, there are two possible se for the indicator light on the sub board:
 > <span class="indicator indicator-blue">BLUE</span> -> ok